New writing by Sarah Butler in collaboration with London Underground staff

-Writer Sarah Butler was invited by Art on the Underground to undertake a six-month residency on the Central line, to collaborate with London Underground staff in creating new writing.
+Writer Sarah Butler is drawn to cities and public spaces where chance encounters and unexpected connections are a daily occurrence.
+Art on the Underground commissioned Sarah to undertake a six-month residency on the Central line and to collaborate with London Underground staff in creating new writing.

-In 2009 Central line staff guided Sarah along the line, introducing her to their colleagues and recounting their personal tales.
+Central line staff guided Sarah, introducing her to their colleagues and recounting personal tales.
 These initial conversations highlighted a very human desire to communicate through story-telling.

-Central line stories offers the reader a glimpse into the rich imaginations, cultures and experiences of London Underground staff.
-We hope these stories are a compelling companion on your next Central line journey.
+Together these stories offer the reader a glimpse into the rich imaginations, cultures and experiences of the London Underground staff who you may well encounter on your next Central line journey.